kpreid/all-is-cubes/all-is-cubes-gpu/README.md

 This particular library package contains algorithms for rendering All is Cubes content using the [`luminance`] graphics library.
 It is generic and may be used with any platform `luminance` backend.

+Additionally, experimental `wgpu` support is being added.
+In either case, the API is fairly unstable and primarily intended to serve the needs of the existing desktop and web “app” crates.

 [`luminance`]: https://github.com/phaazon/luminance-rs/

 License